sumanrbt/C-Programming/README.md

 You are adviced to follow the tutprial in the following order 1.Basic

-# 1. Basic
+### 1. Basic
-  # this tuorial is based on http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/
+  ### This tuorial is based on http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/
   #you need a gcc compiler installed before you can clone and run this program

 Here we have three files: